Pāṭaligāmiyavaggo

 on that occasion uttered this exalted utterance:

 “Saddhiṁ caram-ekato This is an interesting use of the ablative, as it normally signifies disjunction, and even the so-called ablative of comparison can only be used in cases of seperation - as in superiority and inferiority - the instrumental being required for equivalence etc.; see the discussion in Syntax § 132.
-Here the underlying notion seems to be the ablative of view-point, meaning (both) on one side.01 vasaṁ,
+Here the underlying notion seems to be the ablative of view-point, meaning (

 “Walking together, dwelling as one,